cjreilly/e15/InternetNodegraphService/README.md

   + /path/delete/[tag]

+## Automation

+The automation goal set for this project is to maintain an operational development environment that can be fully maintained and tested by one developer.
+The automation goal expedites development on team environments as well by reducing merge conflicts.
+The team model is slightly more complex that what is proposed here - mostly due to increase in scope, especially if each developer can not wait for a full test battery to complete on each code change.

+### Cron maintenance
+This project implements cron jobs for maintenance in addition to automated tests.
+The main reason being to enhance fluid development.
+The cron jobs are intended to supplement feature and regression testing.

++ CronPurge - purge stale database records according to feature design.
+This implements the cache rotation feature.
++ CronTest - run automated dusk tests.

+All cron jobs rely on host system resources.
+They are not installed automatically.
+Use `crontab -e` on Linux and Mac to edit the system cron file.
+Use `tail -f storage/logs/laravel.log` to follow the log file.

+Here is an example job that runs Laravel jobs every minute:

+`
+MAILTO="CJReilly@gmail.com"
+* * * * * /bin/bash -c "cd /opt/lampp/htdocs/e15/InternetNodegraphService && /opt/lampp/bin/php artisan schedule:run >> /dev/null" 2>&1
+`

+## Other considerations

 ### Issues
  + The URL, if intercepted, is easily reproducible.
  + There is no guarantee that the proxy system can reach the destination, for example, non-public addresses.
+ + Constraint on index column when artifical limit imposed by tag algorithm is reached

+### Extra Features
+ + Set tag expiration instead of using the system default
+ + Update expiration date by 10 days after reuse
+ + Manual expiration update
+ + Metadata table to include use count, author

 ## Outside resources
 + Laravel Documentation <https://laravel.com/docs>